seal331/hidens-website/README.md

 - Fedora 29 or newer
 - Any other Linux distribution that supports Python 3.7+

-You will not recieve technical assistance if you are using an unsupported OS, or if you're using a workaround to run this on an unsupported OS (such as Cygwin on older versions of Windows.)
+You will not receive technical assistance if you are using an unsupported OS, or if you're using a workaround to run this on an unsupported OS (such as Cygwin on older versions of Windows.)

 ### Installing the required packages
 Install the requirements using pip: `pip install -r requirements .txt`.
 If you don't have pip, install it.